Attack of the Giant Leeches

 Attack of the Giant Leeches (originally to be called The Giant Leeches) is an independently made, 1959 black-and-white science fiction-horror film, produced by Gene Corman and directed by Bernard L. Kowalski.
 It stars Ken Clark, Yvette Vickers, Bruno VeSota and Jan Shepard.
 The screenplay was written by Leo Gordon.
-The film was released by American International Pictures on a double bill with A Bucket of Blood.
+The film was released by American International Pictures on a double bill with A Bucket of Blood, and was retitled Demons of the Swamp for its UK release.
 Later, in some areas in 1960, Leeches played on a double bill with the Roger Corman film House of Usher.

 Attack of the Giant Leeches was one of a spate of "creature features" produced during the 1950s in response to Cold War fears; a character in the film speculates that the leeches have been mutated to giant size by atomic radiation from nearby Cape Canaveral.

 Plot

-In the Florida Everglades, a pair of larger-than-human, intelligent leeches live in an underwater cave.
-They begin dragging locals down to their cave, where they slowly feed on them, draining their victims of blood.
-Two of the first victims of the leeches are local vixen Liz Walker (Vickers), who has been cheating on her husband (Bruno VeSota), and Liz's latest paramour.
-Game warden Steve Benton (Clark) sets out to investigate their disappearance.
-Aided by his girlfriend, Nan Grayson (Sheppard), and her father, Doc Grayson, Benton discovers the leeches' underwater cavern.
-The creatures are destroyed when Steve, Doc and several state troopers blow up their underwater cavern using dynamite.
-However, in the film's closing moments the leeches distinctive sucking sounds are heard, suggesting they may still be alive.
+In the Florida Everglades, a group of gigantic, intelligent leeches live secretly beneath the depths of a deep swamp.
+Following the violent death of a local fisherman near the swamp, game warden Steve Benton (Clark) sets out to investigate the cause, despite local authorities blaming the incident on an alligator.

+Only a few days after, two more locals, Liz Walker (Vickers) and Cal Moulton (Emmet) go missing near the swamp, while having an affair behind the back of her husband (VaSota), who is wrongly blamed for their deaths (eventually committing suicide while in jail).
+Search parties are formed throughout the surrounding area looking for the bodies but none are found, and two more men go missing.

+Steve, with the aid of his girlfriend, Nan Grayson (Sheppard), and her father, Doc Grayson, discover the gruesome truth, the giant leeches are not only the cause of the disappearances, but are also feeding on their victims (who are imprisoned in an underground cave), slowly draining them of blood.
+Steve and his friend Mike (Kelley), both divers from the war, dive to the bottom of the swamp.
+They find the cave’s underwater entrance, but are attacked by the leeches.
+With the use of spearguns and knives, they manage to kill one, but are forced to retreat before they can save a single victim, all of which are found dead.

+The creatures are finally destroyed when Steve, Mike and several state troopers blow up the underwater cavern using dynamite.
+The bodies of the killed leeches rise lifeless to the surface of the water, but in the film's closing moments, one of the leeches can be seen, still alive and swimming away.